 - The score submitted will be the score performed by the Players; no revisions will be permissible after the submission date.

-- The score must be arranged for flute, cello, and percussion.
+- The score must be arranged for two instruments from within the instrument list for Louis Andriessen’s Life (given above).
 Standard instrumental doublings are acceptable e.g. piccolo, alto flute.
 Percussion requirements: mallet instruments may include vibraphone or glockenspiel, basic drum resources (snare, kick, toms, field, brake, small or medium bass drum, etc), cymbals, small gongs, small handhelds, etc. No large instruments such as orchestra chimes, thundersheet, tam-tam, wind machine, or other keyboard instruments.

 WHO IS ELIGIBLE TO APPLY